CNAG-Biomedical-Informatics/pheno-ranker/docs/federated-version-proposal.md

                       example: "1010101"
                     version:
                       type: string
-                      description: "The version of global lookup table for the phenoRanker object."
+                      description: "The version of the global lookup table for the phenoRanker object."
                       example: "1.0.0"
                   required:
                     - vector
                     - version
+                  description: "Object representing the 'vector' data and associated version."
+                - type: object
-                - properties:
+                  properties:
                     bff:
                       type: object
                       description: "Object representing the BFF data."
+                    version:
+                      type: string
+                      description: "The version of the BFF object."
+                      example: "2.0"
+                      enum: ["2.0"]
                   required:
                     - bff
+                    - version
+                  description: "Object representing the 'bff' data."
+                - type: object
-                - properties:
+                  properties:
                     pxf:
                       type: object
                       description: "Object representing the PXF data."
+                    version:
+                      type: string
+                      description: "The version of the PXF object."
+                      example: "2.0"
+                      enum: ["2.0"]
                   required:
                     - pxf
+                    - version
+                  description: "Object representing the 'pxf' data."
               description: "Object structure for each item in the phenoRanker array must contain exactly one of 'vector', 'bff', or 'pxf'."
+            allOf:
+              - if:
+                  contains:
+                    required: ["vector"]
+                then:
+                  items:
+                    required: ["vector"]
+              - if:
+                  contains:
+                    required: ["bff"]
+                then:
+                  items:
+                    required: ["bff"]
+              - if:
+                  contains:
+                    required: ["pxf"]
+                then:
+                  items:
+                    required: ["pxf"]
         required:
+          - version
           - phenoRanker
-        description: "Schema for phenoRanker property.
-Each object in the 'phenoRanker' array must contain exactly one of the specified properties: 'vector', 'bff', or 'pxf'."
+        description: "This is a proposal for the schema for the phenoRanker property.
+Each object in the 'phenoRanker' array must contain exactly one of the specified properties: 'vector', 'bff', or 'pxf', and all items in the array must be of the same type."
         ```